njng2/NAT20/README.md

 ### Compile the Front-End
 Run the production compile script

 First
 ### `npm run build`
-Builds the app for production to the `build` folder.\ copy this file and put it in the Backend Folder.
+Builds the app for production to the `build` folder, and copies this folder into the Backend Folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-Second
-### `npm start`
+After the build is copied to the backend folder, you are now ready to run the app from the backend.

+-cd back into the backend folder
+-then run the app by typing:

+`python3 manage.py runserver`

-Runs the app in the development mode.\
+This runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:8000](http://localhost:8000) to view it in the browser.